 If people would study the spiritual significance of these things; would turn away from the vain janglings of men, observe the conditions and pay the price of a full, perfect communion with God, then no longer would be seen and heard the strife and divisions in the courts of the Temple when God speaks.
 But unity would be beheld and harmony would prevail.
-The Lord's sheep would hear His voice and recognize it.
-And all would know Him from the least to the greatest among His own.
-The world would be convinced, souls saved by the multitude, and God would be glorified.
+The Lord's sheep would hear

-LESSONS FROM CRUCIFIXION
+Chapter 24 LESSONS FROM CRUCIFIXION

-WHEN Paul said that he was crucified with Christ, he evidently referred to a religious experience very different from, and profounder as a work of grace than regeneration.
+When Paul said that he was crucified with Christ, he evidently referred to a religious experience very different from, and profounder as a work of grace than regeneration.
 That he was speaking of the second and subsequent work is evident from the figure he uses, and that which it stands for.